ResearchBureau/midom/README.md

 # MIDOM - Medical Image Deidentification Object Model

-A set of concepts and relations to describe the process of DICOM deidentification
+A set of concepts and relations to describe the process of DICOM deidentification and a structured format for a deidentification protocol.

 ## Why?